DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Tue 4 Oct
 - Review results from Chart Your Data quiz
-- Assign Build 2+3: Find Meaningful Comparisons and Create Preliminary Charts in preparation for next meeting with CLJ partners, due **Friday 7 Oct by 12 noon**, worth 5 points.
+- Assign Build 2+3: Find Meaningful Comparisons and Create Preliminary Charts in preparation for next meeting with CLJ partners, due **Friday 7 Oct by 12 noon, worth 10 points**.

 ### Thu 6 Oct
 - Workshop time in class for Build 2+3, **Friday 7 Oct by 12 noon**.